Hay Pillow®

 How quickly your horse eats and how often you feed affect both his digestion and populations of beneficial microorganisms (the good bacteria).

-Meals that are quickly consumed reduce the optimum time necessary for each distinct region of the digestion tract to properly digest and prepare forage as it advances from ingestion to excretion.
-(Mouth > Stomach > Small Intestine > Large Intestine)
+Meals that are quickly consumed reduce the optimum time necessary for each distinct region of the digestion tract to properly digest and prepare forage as it advances from ingestion to excretion (Mouth > Stomach > Small Intestine > Large Intestine).
+Once the stomach becomes two-thirds full it begins to empty regardless of how well the particles are prepared to advance to the small intestine.

 Prolonged periods of fasting (between meals or overnight) can create stress and: